 Updated December 2021

-By their nature (and that of many holiday crafts) Valentine cards are usually more about the finished product than the process.
-Which is fine, of course.
-We do plenty of holiday crafts in our house.
-And there are so many fun Valentine’s ideas out there.
+By their nature (and this goes for many holiday crafts) Valentine cards are usually more about the finished product than the process.
+Which is totally fine, of course.
+We do plenty of holiday crafts in our homes.

-But being a process over product devotee when it comes to children’s art, I’m always trying to think of ways to make our holiday projects more about the process than the product.
+But being process over product devotees when it comes to children’s art, we are always trying to think of ways to make our holiday projects more about the process than the product.
 Or at least as much about the process as the product.
 Because there’s no denying that we all think the finished card is important when we’re giving it to friends and family.